Jamie's Finance: Personal Philosophy

 Change is important.

 The world does not wait.
 Financial systems shift, technology evolves, and the rules of wealth-building are rewritten constantly.
-The people who thrive are those who embrace change rather than resist it — who update their thinking when the evidence demands it.
+The people who thrive are those who embrace change rather than resist it, updating their thinking when the evidence demands it.
 Standing still is not safety.
 It is slow retreat.

 02